Insure Your Goods in Transit - ₹10 Lakh Cover at ₹591+ only!

 There are two types of Marine insurance clauses.
 They are as follows:

 ICC stands for International cargo clauses and it is for international cargo only.
 Whereas ICC-A covers all damages except rainwater damages and ICC-B covers accidental damages only.
+This clause will apply to the import and export.

 In the below grid, take a look at the different insurance companies providing Marine Insurance plans in India: